Prasanna1020/php-nginx-cicd/README.md

 #add current user to docker group so there is no need to use sudo when running docker
 sudo usermod -aG docker $(whoami)

-Git installation
+3.Git installation
 -----

-Cloning the Repository provided in the assessment
+4.Cloning the Repository provided in the assessment
 -----
 git clone https://github.com/silarhi/php-hello-world.git

-Setting Up Github Repository
+5.Setting Up Github Repository
 -----
 Created repository as "prasanna-intuji-devops-internship-challenge."

-Create new index.php file to display message
+6.Create new index.php file to display message
 -----

-Create Dockerfie
+7.Create Dockerfie
 ----

-Builded Docker image locally to test
+8.Build Docker image locally to test
 -----

-Pushed Image to Docker Hub
+9.Push Image to Docker Hub
 ----

-Installed nginx on ubuntu
+10.Install nginx on ubuntu
 -----

-Create default.conf file for nginx
+11.Create default.conf file for nginx
 -----

-create docker-compose.yml file by creating two containers one for nginx and another for php-fpm
+12.Create docker-compose.yml file by creating two containers one for nginx and another for php-fpm
 ----